-During these turbulent economic times, millions of working Americans are facing, payday loans are becoming a popular source of short-term financing.
-This has been especially true for low-income families.
-Payday loans are easy to get and don’t require any sort of credit check, but are they really a good idea?
+When you need cash quickly, you may consider payday loans as a source of short-term financing.
+Payday loans are easy to get and don’t require any sort of credit check, making them more accessible than a personal loan or even a credit card cash advance.
+But, are they really a good idea?

 Payday Loan Alternatives

-You may also want to consider a pawn shop.
-Most people have something of value that can be pawned such as old jewelry, tools, and electronics that can be used as collateral for a short-term loan from the pawn shop.
-You get cash for your item and you can still come back and repay the loan and get your item back.
-If you can’t repay the loan, the pawn shop keeps the item you gave them.
-So, you ended up basically selling your item to them.
-This is often a better alternative than getting an unsecured payday loan and being hit with exorbitant fees and finding yourself in a dangerous debt spiral.
+You could also consider a pawnshop loan.
+If you have jewelry, tools, electronics, or other items of value, you can use that as collateral for a short-term pawn shop loan.
+You get cash for your item and you can still come back and repay the loan and get your item back, within a set time frame.
+The downside is that if you don't repay the loan, the pawnshop keeps your collateral.
+But, this is often a better alternative than getting an unsecured payday loan and being hit with exorbitant fees that lead to a dangerous debt spiral.

 While not ideal, credit card advances can also be an alternative to a payday loan.
-Even though interest rates are applicable with a credit card advance, it can be very helpful for a one-time emergency situation.
-Ideally, you’d have an emergency fund set up to cover a financial crisis, but a credit card will work in a pinch and instead of paying 700 percent APR on a payday loan you’ll only be left with maybe 25 percent APR on the credit card.
-It’s not great, but it’s still better than payday loan charges.
+Ideally, you’d have an emergency fund set up to cover a financial crisis, but a credit card will work in a pinch.
+Also, instead of paying 400% APR on a payday loan you may a 25-29% APR on the credit card cash advance loan.

 Finally, asking friends or family for a loan to help get through a hard time is another possibility.
 Most people have relatives or friends who will loan them the money needed to help with unforeseen expenses or emergencies.
 Little to no interest is usually added to these loans and arrangements can sometimes be made to pay the loan back in installments over time.